Nebraska State Capitol: Interior

 The interior of the Nebraska State Capitol's monumental corridor is architecturally composed of three rooms: Vestibule, Great Hall, and Rotunda.
-Decorations expanding upon themes of Nebraska are read in a specific sequence beginning at the main, north door.
-Monumental ornamentation is also found within the Governor's Suite, the Warner Legislative Chamber (former senate), the George W. Norris Legislative Chamber (unicameral), and Memorial Chamber (14th floor).
+Decorations that expand on Nebraska themes are read in a specific sequence beginning at the main north door.
+Monumental ornamentation is also found within the Governor's Suite, the Warner Legislative Chamber (former Senate), the George W. Norris Legislative Chamber (unicameral), and the Memorial Chamber (14th floor).

-Meière designed the black and white marble mosaic panels of the Great Hall and Rotunda representing the Procession of Life.
-Working with Alexander, Meière drew her inspiration from the Siena Cathedral after the two toured the cathedral in the summer of 1925.
-Meière also drew inspiration from Siena for her ceiling designs of the Vestibule, Great Hall, and Rotunda representing Nature, Man, and Society.
+Meière designed the black-and-white marble mosaic panels of the Great Hall and Rotunda, representing the Procession of Life.
+Working with Alexander, Meière drew inspiration from Siena Cathedral after the two toured the cathedral in the summer of 1925.
+Meière also drew inspiration from Siena for her ceiling designs in the Vestibule, Great Hall, and Rotunda, representing Nature, Man, and Society.
 In addition to her thematic consultation with Alexander, Meière collaborated closely with the Rafael Guastavino Company of New York to create decorative timbrel vaulting.
 The vaults are composed of two types of ceramic tiles: glazed polychrome tile and unglazed acoustical terracotta tile called Rumford.

 Vestibule

 The bull details in the column capitals of the Vestibule (left) emulate the Persian bull capitals from ancient Persepolis.

-The Vestibule introduces the interior ornamentation of the capitol and represents Gifts of Nature.
+The Vestibule introduces the capitol's interior ornamentation and represents Gifts of Nature.
 The sun is the room's central motif and is prominently featured as a medallion within the dome.
 The dome also incorporates mosaic images of agriculture, flora, and fauna.
 The vaulting is supported by the largest columns in the capitol—four 25 ft monoliths of Red Verona marble.
-The columns' capitals, designed by Lee Lawrie, are vaguely Corinthian and feature bull motifs inspired from ancient Persepolis architecture.
+The columns' capitals, designed by Lee Lawrie, are vaguely Corinthian and feature bull motifs inspired by the architecture of ancient Persepolis.